Marni naa pudni

 We acknowledge the Kaurna people, the original custodians of the Adelaide Plains and the land on which the University of Adelaide’s campuses at North Terrace, Waite and Roseworthy are built.

 The Library has developed a framework to support and direct engagement with Indigenous students and staff, and guide the Library’s responsibilities as collection custodians with cultural sensitivity.

 Yaitya Ngutupira comes from the Kaurna language, meaning about Aboriginal knowledge.

 Yaitya Ngutupira is a space and collection of physical and digital items from across the Library, brought together on the themes of linguistics, art, native title, health, social justice, politics, and biographical and cultural knowledge.
-The collection aims to highlight and present books written by Indigenous authors and scholars.
+The collection aims to highlight and present books written by Aboriginal and Torres Strait Islander authors and scholars.